diffplug/spotless-changelog/README.md

 ### Alphas, betas, release-candidates, etc.

 If you want, you can set `forceNextVersion '3.0.0.BETA7-RC1-FINAL'`.
 It will still check that your changelog is formatted, but it will short-circuit the next version calculation.

-We
-### Alternative version schemas

-Our main thesis is:
-- changelogs are more important than versions
-- making the version a pure f(changelog) would be a big improvement for a lot of projects
-- haggling over the exact semantics is probably not worth it

-But, if you want to, you are more than welcome to!
-If you want `2.0` instead of `2.0.0`, or `brand.major.minor.patch`, or `Ryyyy.SRx` or whatever scheme you want, all you need to do is implement `
+This is also how to go from `0.x` to `1.0`.

 ## Update the changelog, commit, push